zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 “This prestigious award,” he says, “honors the achievements of outstanding students.”
 Something that is “prestigious” is something that is well respected, very important, one of the best.
 The Nobel Prizes are p restigious.
 If you win one you are considered a very important person.
 Now, if you’ re a professor at the University of California at Berkeley, and you receive a Nob el Prize, you get your own parking space!
 You see, there are very few parking sp aces – good parking spaces – at that university, so if you win a Nobel Prize, we ll, you get a parking space.
 In some places, a parking space is as important as winning a prize!

 Yugo has won a prestigious award that honors the achievem ents of outstanding students.
 The verb “to honor” means to show publicly tha t you have done something very well.
-This is something that is usually do ne to someone who is important or someone who has done something that you w ant other people to know about.
+This is something that is usually do ne to someone who is important or someone who has done something that you want other people to know about.
 Yugo is told by the principal “a job well done.”
 The expression “a job well done” is a phrase used to show that someone has done something very well.
 It’s a way of congratulating someone on doing a good job: “a job well done.”

 Finally, there is an award given to one of the teachers.
 The award is for her dedication to her students and to the school.
 “Dedica tion,” here, means commitment, working hard on something.
 This teacher ha s worked hard, and so they are recognizing her achievements.
 This is Ms. Niehbur winning this award.
 “I can’t imagine a more deserving teacher,” the princip al says.
 Someone who is “deserving” is someone who has earned something for what they have done, someone who should get this award because of all they hav e done.
 The

  principal says to Ms. Niehbur, “Please accept my sincere congr atulations.”
 This is a somewhat formal expression to congratulate someone: “please accept my sincere congratulations.”
-You are telling someone you ar e very happy or proud of what he or she has done.
+You are telling someone you are very happy or proud of what he or she has done.

 Now let’s listen to the dialogue, this time at a norma l speed. > Part of my job as school principal is to hand out awards a nd scholarships to students.
 We recently had a ceremony to do just that. .....
 > Principal:  Miguel, I want to commend you for your work this year and congratulate you for winning the science award.
 It is we ll deserved.